AnthonyRajuKondaeeti/Traffic-Sign-Recognition-using-CNN/README.md

 ## Evaluation
 - The model is evaluated on the test set with preprocessed images.
 - **Metrics**:
-  - Test Loss: 0.2171
+  - Test Loss: 0.3310
-  - Test Accuracy: 0.9696
+  - Test Accuracy: 0.9521
-- **Visualization**: Training/validation accuracy and loss curves are plotted, and 10 random test images are displayed with true and predicted labels.
+- **Visualization**: Training/validation accuracy and loss curves are plotted.

 ## Results
 - **Training Performance**: